libing-milly/cs6620_postgresql/README.md

 The project covers the build and deployment of a Web Application with an API implementation using which the user will be able to create PostgreSQL instances on different VMs and spin-up new databases as required.
 The below features can be considered as in scope for the project implementation:

-* Create a Web-Application that the user will be able to interact with and perform various operations.
+- Create a Web-Application that the user will be able to interact with and perform various operations.
-* Creation of various APIs for the purpose of :
+- Creation of various APIs for the purpose of :
-* Creation of new databases on the existing PostgreSQL instances.
+ - Creation of new databases on the existing PostgreSQL instances.
 This should also create a backup database that shadows the primary database on another PostgreSQL instance.
-* Delete existing PostgreSQL database.
+ - Delete existing PostgreSQL database.
-* Get information about a PostgreSQL database.
+ - Get information about a PostgreSQL database.
-* Change settings of an existing database.
+ - Change settings of an existing database.
-* Generate reporting metrics regarding the database health and database usage.
+ - Generate reporting metrics regarding the database health and database usage.

+Stretch Goals:
+* Provide Client Authentication over SSL.
+* Expand the API service to function across multiple clouds (e.g. a private OpenStack cloud and Google Cloud).

 ## Solution Concept: